U.S. Economy Added Only 103,000 Jobs In March

 The BLS report also included a revision that cut the job tallies from January, dropping the gain from 239,000 to 176,000.

-With revisions for January and February that cut nonfarm payroll employment by 50,000 jobs, monthly employment gains have now averaged 202,000 over the past 3 months.
+With revisions for January and February that cut nonfarm payroll employment by 50,000 jobs, monthly employment gains have now averaged 202,000 over the past three months.